junh1024/Reaper-Surround/README.md

 Reascript Python Setup for Windows
 ---
 To install Python for Windows, go to https://www.python.org/downloads/windows/  and download a 3.x version of Python.
-I suggest using a version of Python that is around the time that your version of REAPER was released.
-I'm using py 3.1 with REAPER 4.52 but it's probably possible to use newer ones.
+I suggest using a [version of Python](https://en.wikipedia.org/wiki/History_of_Python#Table_of_versions) that is around the time that your version of REAPER was released.
+REAPER 4.52 has been tested with python 3.1 & 3.5.
 If you're using REAPER 64bit you'll probably want a 64bit version of Python & vice versa.
-Afterwards, open the Reascript panel in REAPER preferences, and set the path to C:\Windows\SysWOW64\ (32bit) or C:\Windows\System32 (64bit) and the python DLL should be detected.
+Afterwards, open the Reascript panel in REAPER preferences, and set the path & use to:

+- python 3.1 x86 on Windows x64: C:\Windows\SysWOW64\ , python31.dll
+- python 3.5 x86 on Windows x64: C:\Program Files (x86)\Python35 (or wherever you installed it), python35.dll

 Then you're ready to go.
 Run a Reascript by going Actions > Show > Load, Run.

 FAQ
 ---